0giv/0giv-Grabber/README.md

 - Real Owner of this idea : Smug246

 - Code mostly changed or removed so its not a copy pasting at all.
-My changed most likely fixing features and adding new features.
+My changes most likely fixing features and adding new features.

 ## Features